Section 7: Not Resting on my Mountain Laurels

 From Bear Rock, the trail circles around the hill a bit and takes in another decent view, this time to the north.
 After that, the next 10 minutes or so of hiking is flat and easy, but I couldn’t help noticing how the geology was becoming rockier all the time.
 Not so much the trail itself, but in the woods all around me I saw many more gray sharp-edged mini tables of rock.
 I have definitely left the basalt traprock of the Metacomet Range and was completely immersed in a schist/garnet/quartz/mica geologic area.

 As the rocks became more abundant, I descended down to a pond – Millers Pond to be exact – and I’d entered Millers Pond State Park.
 Everyone loves a calm little pond ringed with trees beginning their autumnal change (pictures at top and bottom).
-I even took a seat on one of the chair-like rock outcroppings and was immediately joined by a couple chipmunks.
-I can’t explain it, but I hate squirrels and can do without every other member of rodentia… but I have no issues with chipmunks.
-Even if they ate half my tomato production this year.
+I even took a seat on one of the chair-like rock outcroppings and was immediately joined by a couple of chipmunks.

 The trail ambles over some rocky terrain along the southern tip of Millers Pond.
 Millers Pond is unique in that its principal source of water comes from large springs which create a body of unpolluted water excellent for small mouth bass or trout.
 The original dam at the pond was erected some time before 1704.
 Thomas Miller built the upper dam to provide a reservoir to serve his gristmill further downstream.

 There are several other trails within the park, one of which shares the Mattabesett for a while.
 I could not believe how massive and sloppy the white blazes here were.
 Just ridiculous… For some reason, it took away a bit of the experience for me; in fact I didn’t even notice when I crossed from Durham to Haddam!
-Trailblazers: Chill out with your overly laden and too-wide paint brushes.
+Trailblazers: Chill out with your giant blazes.
 Sheesh.